Earn weekly rewards on your crypto

 The Ledger Nano Plus is arguably the best value when it comes to crypto hard wallets.

-Starting at $79 the Nano Plus offers all the security of the flagship Nano X at almost half the cost.
+Starting at $79, it offers all the security of the flagship Nano X at almost half the cost.
 It also compares well to competing Trezor devices.

-If you previously had a Nano S then the best feature is improved storage capabilities.
-The original Nano S was hamstrung with hard drive that could only store 2-3 crypto apps.
+If you previously had a Nano S, then the best feature is improved storage capabilities.
+The original Nano S’s hard drive could only store 2-3 crypto apps.
 It was fine for Bitcoin maximalists but tough for everyone else.

-One other area the Nano S+ truly excels is its compatibility with a huge swath of the crypto ecosystem.
+One other area where the Nano S Plus excels is its compatibility with a huge swath of the crypto ecosystem.

-If you don’t want to leave the Ledger ecosystem you can also use the proprietary Ledger Live software to gain access to DeFi, staking, exchanges, NFTs and more through downloadable apps.
+If you don’t want to leave the Ledger ecosystem you can also use the proprietary Ledger Live software to gain access to DeFi, staking, exchanges and NFTs through downloadable apps.
 You can even buy crypto using Ledger Live in certain jurisdictions.

 The Ledger Nano S Plus is a huge improvement over the Nano S.